dino-dna/checkup/readme.md

 ### bootstrap

 - `nvm use`
-- `yarn`
+- `pnpm i`
-- `yarn build:watch`
+- `pnpm build:watch`
-  - starts the compiler and the web bundler
+  - starts the parcel compiler for electron-renderer and electron-main bundles
-- `yarn electron` from another shell. alternatively, use the VSCode launch configuration to boot the app
+- `pnpm run electron` from another shell. alternatively, use the VSCode launch configuration to boot the app